 6. Body into Balance

 In this book, herbalist Maria Noël Groves shows you how to improve the body holistically through herbal medicine.
 She believes that conditions like indigestion, allergies, high blood pressure, eczema, among others, are caused by an imbalance in our system.
-But using medicinals herbs can help restore the problem areas even prevent future health issues.
+But using medicinal herbs can help restore the problem areas even prevent future health issues.

 7. Rosemary Gladstar’s Medicinal Herbs: A Beginner’s Guide